fourstepper/ansible-role-automation-user/README.md

-# This role has to be run with root privileges (--ask-become-pass), unless absolutely privileges (ansible) user already exists
+# This role has to be run with root privileges (--ask-become-pass), unless privileged user already exists